 - Streamlined Processes

 - Improved Collaboration and Communication

 Conversely, with over 50% of projects experiencing failure due to the underestimation of project management, lacking effective project management is likely to lead to time and money loss, inconsistencies, and poor performance.

 Common restrictions of traditional project management

-As all projects use estimations to set the timeline and budget for achieving particular goals, project implementation involves many uncertainties and risks.
+As all projects use estimations to set the timeline and budget for achieving particular goals, project implementation involves many uncertainties, risks & issues.
 Unforeseen changes might cause a project to be delayed, exceed the set budget, or have a smaller scope, making it necessary to modify the original plans and agreements with various stakeholders.

 Typically visualized through the project triangle, scope, timeline, cost, and quality are the four important limitations that any project must manage.
 The project manager’s ability to consider these limitations and establish strategies and methods to keep them in balance is critical to the project’s success.